Did you know that your home is losing energy right now?

 Cellular shades are made with pleated air pockets that act as a buffer between outside temperatures and your home.
 They’re available in single, double, and triple cell.
 The more cells, the more insulation!

-Faux Wood Plantation Shutters have hollow louvers that trap air just like cell shades.
+Faux Wood Shutters have hollow louvers that trap air just like cell shades.
 When you shut the louvers to block sun, you’ll also be keeping out exterior temperatures.

-Draperies can also give your windows an extra layer of protection.
+Curtains can also give your windows an extra layer of protection.
 Choose a heavy weight fabric like velvet which traps air in it’s thick pile.
 Or add a thermal lining when you order to give any fabric some insulating oomph.

 To make the most of your window coverings in the winter, open shades on west and south windows during the day to let the sun in.
 Close them at night to trap in warmth.
 Reverse this method in the summer to block heat around noon and let in cooler evening air.